jeffkala/workshop-implementing-cicd-documentation/Lab_2_First_Pipeline/README.md

 ![runner_4](images/runner_4.png)

-If we go back to our Settings -> CI/CD -> Runners page, we can see there are both the runners we registered under our Codespace, as well as shared runners provided by GitLab:
+If we go back to our Settings -> CICD -> Runners page, we can see there are both the runners we registered under our Codespace, as well as shared runners provided by GitLab:

 ![project_runners](images/shared_runners_local.png)
 ![shared_runners](images/shared_runners_all.png)